eszterkv/eszter.space/blog/11ty-njk-filters.md

 ---
-title: Custom filters for Nunjucks templates in Eleventy
+title: Custom filters for Nunjucks templates in 11ty
 date: 2020-10-14
 ---